 After consulting with their advisors, students may drop or add a course under the following guidelines: Courses may be added through the fifth calendar day from the first day of classes.
 Courses dropped on or before the last day of the first two weeks of school receive no statement on record of having been dropped.
-Between that time and the last day of class or term, students may drop with a grade of W. Students must submit the signed Add/Drop form to the Registrar's Office to complete the process.
+A student may withdraw from one or more courses up to exactly one month before the last day of class with a grade of W. After that date, a grade of WP or WF will be assigned by the instructor of the course unless the withdrawal is due to substantiated illness or emergency in which case a W may be assigned by the Vice President for Academic Affairs.
+Grades of W, WP, and WF do not count in the computation of the student grade point average.
+Students who fail to withdraw officially from a course will receive a grade of F for the course work.
+Students must submit the signed Add/Drop form to the Registrar's Office to complete the process.
 If a student stops attending class without officially dropping the class, a grade of F will be assigned.
-The drop/add period varies for summer terms.
-The summer schedule lists the appropriate dates for drop/add.
+Students enrolled in graduate or accelerated programs must refer to the term schedule or program handbook for withdrawal periods.